 Construction activity for the proposed development will primarily be divided into three stages, grading, structures and finishing.
 Once construction of the proposed development commences, it is estimated that there will be approximately 24 trucks per day (on a five-day per week schedule) for the first 9 months of construction.
 After that, the number of trucks will begin to diminish to 3 or 4 trucks per day as the 105 units are built-out.
 Housing would be constructed when there is a buyer and it is anticipated that about 20 units would be constructed yearly.
-However, the exact construction schedule is contingent on the build out rate of the homes; therefore, the duration of the construction period and the final build-out date are unknown at this time.
-Exhibit 2-18 depicts the proposed project Phasing Plan for the build out of the residential structures.
+However, the exact construction schedule is contingent on the build out rate of the homes: therefore, the duration of the construction period and the final build-out date are unknown at this time.
+Exhibit 2-1418 depicts the proposed project Phasing Plan for the build out of the residential structures.
+The Proposed Action will be constructed in one phase, with construction of roads and related improvements anticipated to last between 18 and 24 months and residential construction anticipated to last between 24 and 36 months.
 A total of 55.6 acres of disturbance are associated with construction.